bitsnbytez/zombieDefense/README.md

 Requirements:
 =============
-A love for zombies and silly games
+A love for zombies and silly games with bad graphics

 Purpose:
 ========